 Mexborough and Swinton Times, February 18.

-Denaby United 0 Grimsby Town 1
+Denaby United 0 Grimsby Town Reserve 1

 Denaby have had a sad setback in their two matches with Grimsby, and this is the first case in which they have yielded four points.
-At Blundell Park.
-They came off feeling that they had been deservedly beaten; but last Saturday they courted disaster.
+At Blundell Park they came off feeling that they had been deservedly beaten; but last Saturday they courted disaster.
 They had enough opportunities in the first half to make themselves say.
 The Grimsby defence, always excepting Harrison, the goalkeeper – and Hilton, the centre half was not nearly so sound as in the previous match, but, alas, the Denaby attack was in its worst mood.
-The three B´s could not do anything right, and Hamilton did not,, though, as usual, his flag kicks were irreproachable, and occasionally any characteristic burst.
+The three B´s could not do anything right, and Hamilton did not,, though, as usual, his flag kicks were irreproachable, and occasionally had a characteristic burst.
 But Wilson was the better winger, and the only man on the side who got in a really first-class shot.

 Lucky, but Worthy.

 Although on the play Grimsby were lucky to get both points, they had a sort of moral title to victory, for they had none of this seems of omission on their conscience that Denaby had.
-They were methodical and purposeful and cool unsteady; and these virtues had departed out of the Denaby team.
+They were methodical and purposeful and cool and steady; and these virtues had departed out of the Denaby team.
 Even Sam Kennedy went at it like a bull.
 Whittaker and Dawson, were hardly equalled to coping with the strain that the Grimsby attack put upon them.

 I felt sorry for “chick” Dawson when he made the bloomer that cost Denaby.
 The match.
 He got up looking a very sick man.